decentration/edgeware-node/Setting-up-a-node.md

 this to work.

 Certbot will ask you some questions, start its own web server, and talk to Let's Encrypt to issue a certificate.
+Be sure to add add a domain name with A records containing the right IP address.
 In the end, you should see output that looks like this:

 ```
 root:~/edgeware-node# certbot certonly --standalone